lukas-h/toy-http/README.md

 `service.c` and `service.h` <- the library files

 ## licensing
-All distributed under GNU LGPL v3 (or later); Copyright (C) 2015 Lukas Himsel
+This project is licensed under the GNU LGPL v3 or later (the library)
-In former versions, it was licensed under GNU AGPL v3 (see branch `old`)
+and the standalone server under GNU AGPL v3 or later.
+Copyright (C) 2015, 2016 Lukas Himsel